Subitizing PowerPoint Activities for In-Person or Online Classrooms, Grades 1–4

 I've used subitizing PowerPoint slides in my class over the years, at every level.
 This number sense activity uses multiple representations of numbers to aid math language development for primary students and English language learners.
 In this article, you'll get my free subitizing PowerPoint download and directions on how to use this activity in your in-person or online classroom.

 How to Use the Subitizing PowerPoint Slides

 With these subitizing activities students are encouraged to see patterns and to describe them, noticing that other students perceive the same objects differently.
 But the most important aspect of this activity is for students to connect the numbers represented as dots to equations.
 After all, we are talking about multiple representations — that is, seeing number as dots, as number words, and composed using operations.

-You can use this PowerPoint in Grades K–4.
-From kindergarten to second grade, you can use the multiple representations to flexibly count, add, and subtract.
-As students move to third and fourth grade, they can use the same models and more challenging ones to strengthen the idea of multiplication and number sentences with two or more operations.
+This PowerPoint can be used in Grades K–4.
+With kindergarten to second grade students, use the multiple representations to flexibly count, add, and subtract.
+As students move to third and fourth grade, use the same models and more challenging ones to reinforce and strengthen the idea of multiplication and number sentences with two or more operations.